ACADEMY AT SOAR FAQ

 Will my child need a passport?

-Yes, passports are required for our international expeditions.
-This includes Peru, Costa Rica, and Belize.
+Yes, passports are required for our international expeditions, which includes Peru, Costa Rica, Mexico and Belize.

 What gear will I need to purchase?

-Students will be required to bring personal items (clothes, toiletries, sleeping bag, etc) in addition to specific academic materials.
-Click here for a complete gear list.
+Students will be required to bring personal items (clothes, toiletries, sleeping bag, etc.) in addition to specific academic materials.
+Our Student and Parent Handbook includes a complete gear list.
 Wilderness equipment, such as climbing helmets and harnesses, life jackets, tents, etc will be provided.

 What does my tuition include?